gyulanemeth/bluefox.email/email-marketing-concepts/deliverability/index.md

 **ISP guidelines** are the sending volume, content-quality, and engagement signals mailbox providers like Gmail and Outlook use to decide whether your mail belongs in the inbox.

 [Read more](/email-marketing-concepts/deliverability/isp-guidelines)

+## Check Your Own Setup

+Reading about authentication only gets you so far.
+Our [free deliverability tools](/tools/deliverability/) look up your domain's SPF, DKIM, DMARC, and MX records live and explain what each one is doing.